AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/creating-adaptive-form.md

 >
 >You can also change the schema for an Adaptive Form.
 For detailed steps, see [Edit Form Model properties of an Adaptive Form](#edit-form-model). -->

-## Bearbeiten der Formularmodelleigenschaften eines adaptiven Formulars {#edit-form-model}
+## Formularmodelleigenschaften eines adaptiven Formulars bearbeiten {#edit-form-model}

 Sie können das Formularmodell für ein adaptives Formular (JSON-basiertes oder Formulardatenmodell) ändern.
 Sie können nicht zwischen Formularmodellen wechseln.